mthorley/wifimanager-pico/README.md

 # WiFiManager for RaspberryPi PicoW

-This library provides a captive portal similar to ESP32 WiFiManager implementations to allow WiFi credentials to be entered and stored in EEPROM so that devices can be configured to local WiFi networks.
+This library provides a captive portal similar to ESP32 WiFiManager implementations to allow WiFi credentials to be entered and stored in (simulated) EEPROM so that devices can be configured to local WiFi networks.

 Features
  - Basic customisable HTML content